HewlettPackard/ilo-rest-api-docs/iLO5_Redfish_Reference.md

 ## HpeSNMPUser.v2_1_0.HpeSNMPUser
 ```@odata.type: "#HpeSNMPUser.v2_1_0.HpeSNMPUser"```

+The HpeSNMPUser resource describes the properties for SNMP support.
 SNMPv3 supports the User-based Security Model (USM).
-With this model, security parameters are configured at both the agent level and the manager level.
+With this model,security parameters are configured at both the agent level and the manager level.
 Messages exchanged between the agent and the manager are subject to a data integrity check and data origin authentication.
 Up to 8 user profiles are supported for setting SNMPv3 USM parameters.

 This resource type was added in iLO 5 1.20